 I’ve also used the calendar to create drafts on the days that I want them to eventually post.
 That way I can easily see what days I am planning to create the posts and have a place to start when I write.
 Sometimes I will use the drafts through CoSchedule to write notes about the posts to remember the points I wanted to write about.

 Ability to add Team Members & Assign Tasks

 When I first started using CoSchedule, I didn’t use much of this feature.
 Now, I have tasks upon tasks to keep myself organized.
 My husband/graphics designer is a second user on my calendar, so I assign tasks to him as well.

 We work together on all of the posts, so the tasks let us know what has been done for a specific post and where the other is at.
 Best of all, the tasks can be templated so I don’t have to recreate it for every blog post.

 Saves so Much Time

 Through the social campaigns, I have set up a template, so I can just use that, and it automatically does a lot of the work for me.
-As a single person working on this blog, and being a work-at-home mom, anything that saves time is always worth it for me.
+As a single person working on the bulk of this blog, and being a work-at-home mom, anything that saves time is always worth it for me.